luiscruz/course_sustainableSE/src/Blogpost.md

 ### 2.2 Prior Work on Video Call Energy

-The closest study to ours is Wattenbach et al. (2022), ["Do You Have the Energy for This Meeting?"](https://dl.acm.org/doi/10.1145/3524613.3527812), published at MOBILESoft 2022.
+The closest study to ours is Wattenbach et al. [5], published at MOBILESoft 2022.
 They compared Google Meet and Zoom on Android using an automated experiment with 20 runs per treatment, measuring energy via Android's Batterystats profiler.
 Their main finding was that Zoom consumed about 4% less energy than Meet on average, though the difference was statistically significant only at a medium effect size (Cliff's delta = −0.344).
 They also found that camera use had by far the largest impact on energy, increasing consumption by over 274% compared to a camera-off call, while microphone use had negligible effect.

 Their work is directly relevant to ours but leaves two gaps.
 First, it targets Android mobile apps, not desktop browsers, and mobile energy dynamics differ from laptop CPU workloads.
 Second, it does not include Microsoft Teams.
 Our study fills both gaps: we measure browser-based sessions on a desktop machine and compare Meet against Teams rather than Zoom.

 One methodological difference is worth noting.
 Wattenbach et al. used Batterystats, which is a software-based energy estimator.
 They acknowledge this is less precise than hardware measurement.
-We use [EnergiBridge](https://github.com/tdurieux/EnergiBridge) [Durieux, 2023], which reads directly from hardware power sensors, giving us more accurate absolute figures.
+We use [EnergiBridge](https://github.com/tdurieux/EnergiBridge), which reads directly from hardware power sensors, giving us more accurate absolute figures.

 ### 2.3 EnergiBridge

-EnergiBridge is a cross-platform energy measurement tool developed by Thomas Durieux that reads power sensors directly from the hardware.
+EnergiBridge [6] is a cross-platform energy measurement tool developed by Thomas Durieux that reads power sensors directly from the hardware.
 On Apple Silicon it reads total system power via Apple's SMC through `powermetrics`.
 On Intel chips and Linux it reads CPU package and DRAM power via Intel's RAPL interface.
 On Windows it uses LibreHardwareMonitor.

 EnergiBridge samples at up to 5 Hz and produces both a time-series of instantaneous power in Watts and a total energy figure in Joules.
 We use Joules as our primary metric because it combines power draw and time: a platform that draws slightly more watts but for a shorter active period could end up using less total energy than one that draws less but stays busy longer.